ALU52/DRA_bot/README.md

 # Alliance Bot

-Discord bot designed to interact with the Gw2 API and help with Guild role management.
+A Discord bot designed to interact with the Gw2 API and help with Guild role management.

 Libraries and APIs:
 - [Node.js](https://nodejs.org/en/about/)